Khadaura: Caste Factor

-Schedule Tribe (ST) constitutes 9.24% while Schedule Caste (SC) were 6.71% of total population in Khadaura village.
+Schedule tribe constitutes 9.24% while schedule caste were 6.71% of total population in Khadaura village.

 Work Profile

 In Khadaura village out of total population, 546 were engaged in work activities.
 80.77% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 19.23% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 546 workers engaged in Main Work, 153 were cultivators (owner or co-owner) while 101 were Agricultural labourer.